-The main challenge was to convert a small and compartmentalized space, consisting of three small bedrooms, a small kitchen, a living room, and a dark bathroom, into an open and bright space.
+• The main challenge was to transform a small, compartmentalized space, consisting of three small rooms, a small kitchen, a living room and a dark bathroom, into an open and bright space.

-To achieve this, the partitions were demolished, leaving only a central pillar that now harmoniously organizes the space.
-This design gave way to a multifunctional room that integrates the dining room, kitchen, living room, and study, making the most of the natural light.
+To achieve this, the partition walls were demolished, leaving only a central pillar that now harmoniously organizes the space.
+This design resulted in a multifunctional room that integrates the dining area, kitchen, living room, and study, making the most of the natural light.

-The sleeping area includes a large dressing room that connects the bedroom to a bathroom with a large window that allows showering while looking at the sky.
+The night area includes a spacious dressing room that connects the bedroom to a bathroom with a large window that allows you to shower while looking at the sky.

-In the kitchen, oak wood finishes were chosen to provide warmth and naturalness.
-The L-shaped layout maximizes space and functionality, complemented by a central island that serves both as a food preparation area and a secondary dining area.
-The use of anthracite gray microcement against the room's parquet flooring creates a smooth visual flow and a sense of spaciousness.
+In the kitchen, oak finishes were chosen to add warmth and a natural feel.
+The L-shaped layout maximizes space and functionality, complemented by a central island that serves as both a food preparation area and a secondary dining space.
+The use of anthracite gray microcement, contrasting with the parquet flooring in the room, creates a smooth visual flow and a sense of spaciousness.

-The result is an apartment that balances modern with vintage touches, such as the olive-green velvet sofa and 1970s bookcase.
+The result is an apartment that balances modern elements with vintage touches, such as the olive green velvet sofa and the 70s bookcase.
 This renovation has created a simple yet striking space that reflects the owner's personality and needs.

 Project: